-We understand that it's a hard conversation to have with your partner or your loved ones about what you would do and how they would cope if you couldn’t work or if you died.
-How would your family cope if you were severely injured or were diagnosed with a terminal illness?
+Conversations about death and illnesses are never easy.
+It’s never easy to talk to your partner or your loved ones about what you would do and how they would cope if you couldn’t work or if you passed away.
+How would your family financially cope if you were severely injured or were diagnosed with a terminal illness?
 Would they be able to meet their financial commitments?